true-pigmaster/aws-ansible/README.md

      - `ssh-add` `**prikey**` - in git bash
      - `ssh -A  ec2-user@ip` - in git bash
      - `ssh-add -L` - on the mashin after connecting for the first time
+     - after all of that your private key will be on machine, now `ssh {ip of the `**Web**`}` machine,
+10. On **Web** run following commands:
+    - `sudo yum update -y` - to update the pacakges that are already installed,
+    - `sudo yum install tomcat tomcat-webapps -y` to isntall tomcat and webapps,
+    - `sudo systemctl enable tomcat` - to enable startup of tomcat service with every start of the machine,
+    - `sudo systemctl start tomcat` - to manually start the tomcat service,
+    - `sudo systemctl status tomcat` - to check the state of the service, desired is active (running), now `curl localhost:8080` if we will see a lot of text with linx and html tags it means that it works,
+    - Extra (if needed):
+      - `echo "<h1>Web Server 1</h1>" >> /usr/share/tomcat/webapps/ROOT/index.html` will create index.html file that will help us identify the server that we are actually connected to.
+      - the html file has a higher priority then the jsp file that is there by default,
+      - we can check other apps (later in a browser) by typinng "{adddress of low balances or public address - default in this guide balancer}/sample or {...}/examples
+11. Create a new role with policy that allow access (from **Web**) to S3 Bucket to previously uploaded files,
+12. Assing the role to **Web**, and when connected to **Web** execute:
+    - `aws s3 ls s3://{bucket name}/` - to list files in bucket that you have created, if successfull it means that all permissions and security,
+    - navigate to tomcat webapps folder: `cd /usr/share/tomcat/webapps/`
+    - execute `sudo aws s3 cp s3://{bucket}/{filename.war} .` to download the war file to current directory.
+    - if tomcat is running it should automatically create {filename} folder with deployed app.

 ## **Task**